Tax rates in the Netherlands 2020

 Rate Box 1 (income from work and home)

-For the year 2020 the tax rate for income from work and home is:
+For the year 2020 the tax rate and premiums for income from work and home are:

 Combined rates in Box 1 for persons younger than retirement age